How To Help 5 Key Signs Of Anxiety, Mood Swings and Depression

 Hot flushes and night sweats alone can disturb your sleep, plus more frequent visits to the bathroom, all contribute to you getting less than your recommended 8 hours.

-Disturbed sleep affects every bodily function so bioidentical progesterone and a specially designed herbal supplement can help but here are some other handy tips for you.
+Disturbed sleep affects every bodily function so bioidentical progesterone and a specially designed herbal supplement can help.

 4 Brain fog and poor concentration